JetBrains/teamcity-documentation/topics/super-user.md

 Also, Super user token is used to access the server maintenance pages displayed on the server start when a manual action is required to proceed with the server startup.

 The authentication token is automatically generated on every server start.
-The token is printed in the server console and [TeamCity Server Logs](teamcity-server-logs.md) (search for the "Super user authentication token" text).
+The token is printed in the server console and [`teamcity-server.log`](teamcity-server-logs.md) (search for the "Super user authentication token" text).
 The line is printed on the server start and on any login page submit without a username specified.

 To log in as a super user, use an empty username and the authentication token as the password on the login page.